VoliJS/NestedTypes/README.md

 Version 1.1.5 highlights:

+- Fixed incompatibilities with backbone 1.2.x by removing backbone dependency, effective now and forever.
+Currently, stable backbone 1.1.2 is linked in.
 - npm package name is changed to just 'nestedtypes'.
 Thus, `npm install nestedtypes`.
-- Removed backbone dependency.
-Currently, stable backbone 1.1.2 is linked in.
 - Can be used as drop-in backbonejs replacement in your project.
 - Models has reference to the parent model through `this._owner`
 - When the same model is shared between tho other models, attempt to serialize the model which is not an owner will result in [Serialization Error] warning.
 In most of the cases, this warning is the sign of weird errors, because after loading data this shared models won't be shared any more.